MicrosoftDocs/microsoft-community-training/microsoft-community-training/learning-in-offline-mode/frequently-asked-questions.md

 ### How to add content in a different language locally to support users using a native  language?

 Currently the online [parent-child course ](../settings/customize-languages-for-the-learners-on-the-platform.md#customize-languages-on-the-platform) relationship for languages is not supported through content sync.
-However, the following languages are supported on an edge device:- {English, French, Dutch, Spanish}
+However, the following languages are supported on an edge device (English, French, Dutch, Spanish).

+### MCT offline had a fault and report an “error 502” what should a user do?

+The “error 502” means mctwebsite module is restarting.
+* Generally, it comes up automatically.
+* Wait for about 5 minutes and try accessing the page again.